-In this article we provide an overview of the population of Karameikos - how many the country was Specularum (which was said people inhabit the Grand Duchy, which races, how the population is spread among the country, population density, and so on.
+In this article we provide an overview of the population of Karameikos - how many people inhabit the Grand Duchy, which races, how the population is spread among the country, population density, and so on.
 First, we will see how Karameikos is described in official supplements, then we will suggest a settlements.
 At this stage, the only town of the country was Specularum (which was said to be inhabited by about 5000 people).
 Other settlements were village-sized: for example, Rifllian 170, the whole gnome population in official supplements, then we will suggest a